coverclock/com-diag-vamoose/README.md

 simpler syntax and semantics than C++, seemed like good choice to evaluate.

 My work here in Go has been based my prior work on traffic scheduling more than two decades ago.
-The Generic Cell Rate Algorithm or GCRA, which I originally encountered in the ATM Forum document "Traffic Management 4.0", has become my go-to (so to speak) example with which to evalute the real-time capabilities of a new programming language.
+The Generic Cell Rate Algorithm, or GCRA, which I originally encountered in the ATM Forum document "Traffic Management 4.0", has become my go-to (so to speak) example with which to evalute the real-time capabilities of a new programming language.
 Typically